jk-cooper/jk-cooper/README.md

 # 👋 Hi, I’m Joe

-A computer programming student at Austin Community College.
+a lifelong student of statistics, computer programming and data analytics.
 Not only do I have years of experience in client-facing roles such as account management and marketing but I have also operated my own small business and am now pursuing computer science as a third career.
-My favorite languages are Python and Java but I have developed an understanding of C++ (including data structures), SQL, Javascript, HTML, CSS.
-I also have experience managing small-scale databases in Access and have an interest in larger database development.
+My favorite languages are Python and Java but I have developed an understanding of C++ (including data structures), SQL, Javascript, HTML, CSS and R.  I also have experience managing small-scale databases in Access and have an interest in larger database development.
+Most recently I finished contract work for GOJO Industries developing a reporting package in PowerBI to better understand the details behind a $20 million cost center.

 <p align='center'>
   <a href="https://github-readme-stats.vercel.app/api?username=jk-cooper&show_icons=true&count_private=true"><img height=150